-The academic staff member shall supply names and contact information for three referees to the Dean no later than November 30th.
+The academic staff member shall supply names and contact information for three referees to the Dean no later than September 30th.
 The Dean shall request a letter of reference from each of the referees named by the member.
 The Dean may obtain letters of reference from up to three additional referees.

 When soliciting written references from the referees, the Dean shall provide the appropriate Criteria for Performance Review document, and articles 16, 17 and 18 of the Collective Agreement, indicate what career decision is under consideration, and advise the referees that the letters shall be held in confidence in accordance with the procedures outlined below.
+When soliciting written references, potential or perceived conflicts of interest will be identified and raised for discussion.
 The Criteria Documents shall specify any additional material to be sent to the referees.
-Such material shall be provided by November 30th to the Dean, who shall in turn convey it to the referees.
+Such material shall be provided by October 31st to the Dean, who shall in turn convey it to the referees.